gvwilson/thirdbit/fiction/madica/index.md

 paging through library books by himself and pretending he wasn't lonely.

 "Sorry," he muttered.
-"I just thought it was...
-Never mind."
+"I just thought it was… Never mind."
 He stuffed the books back in his bag.

-"Madica..."
-Laurellen nudged her friend.
+"Madica…" Laurellen nudged her friend.
 "That wasn't nice."

 Madica felt her face burning.
 She opened her mouth to say that she had been speaking to the dinosaur, not to Ike, but just at that moment the